 It’s dangerous for anyone else to do this, and it could be illegal.

 If you’re concerned that someone doing gas work in your home is not registered, check the Gas Safe Register.

 Carbon monoxide detectors

 There must be a carbon monoxide detector in each room with a fuel-burning appliance, such as a gas fire or boiler.
 Your landlord is responsible for installing and maintaining it.

-If you think your landlord has not done gas safety checks
+If your landlord has not done gas safety checks

 Step 1: speak to your landlord informally